Link cobordisms and absolute gradings on link Floer homology: Kirby calculus for manifolds with boundary

 \section{Kirby calculus for manifolds with boundary}

-Our strategy for constructing an absolute grading on $\cCFL^\circ$ will parallel the construction of the absolute $\Q$--gradings on the groups $HF^\circ(Y,\frs)$ in \cite{OSTriangles}.
-We will define a notion of a Kirby diagram for 3--manifolds with an embedded, multi-based link $(Y,\bL)$, essentially by presenting the link complements $Y\setminus N(\bL)$ as surgery on the standard unlink complement $S^3\setminus N(\bU)$ for an unlink $\bU$ in $S^3$, then consider a Kirby calculus argument for how two such presentations differ.
+Our strategy for constructing an absolute grading on $\cCFL^\infty$ will parallel the construction of the absolute $\Q$-gradings on the groups $\HF^\infty(Y,\frs)$ in \cite{OSTriangles}.
+W define a notion of Kirby diagram for a 3-manifold $Y$ with an embedded link $L$, by presenting the link complement $Y\setminus N(L)$ as surgery on the standard unlink complement $S^3\setminus N(U)$.
+We then consider a Kirby calculus argument for how to relate two such presentations.

 It will be useful for our purposes to first define a more general notion of surgery presentations, not specific to link complements: